 The Development of Synthetic Biology

-The 2010 synthesis of the genome of the bacterium Mycoplasma mycoides by the J. Craig Venter Institute marked the first significant step in synthetic biology and the genesis of synthetic life.
-The scientists then introduced this artificial genome into a bacterial cell, so generating a novel, self-replicating creature with an artificial genome.
-This accomplishment proved that creating whole new living entities from scratch is feasible.
+The 2010 synthesis of the genome of the bacterium Mycoplasma mycoides by the J. Craig Venter Institute was the first big step toward creating synthetic life and synthetic biology.
+The scientists next inserted this artificial genome into a bacterial cell, thus creating a new, self-replicating organism that contains an artificial genome.
+This success demonstrated the possibility of building entirely novel life forms from the ground up.

 Fundamental Ideas and Methods